dhardiker/d4k-womad-arcade/README.md

 There are many ways to install Python 3.8.
 You can check which version of Python you have with `python --version`.

+#### Cross Platform Installation

+Visit https://www.python.org/downloads/release/python-380/ for instructions (files are at the bottom).

 #### Mac using Homebrew

 ```zsh